moussetc/mattermost-plugin-giphy/README.md

 ## Development
 Run make vendor to install dependencies, then develop like any other Go project, using go test, go build, etc.

-If you want to create a fully bundled plugin that will run on a local server, you can use make `mattermost-jira-plugin.tar.gz`.
+If you want to create a fully bundled plugin that will run on a local server, you can use make `mattermost-plugin-giphy.tar.gz`.

 ## What's next?
 - Adding a preview mode to mimick the Slack Giphy integration
-- Better testing
+- Allow customization of the trigger command